Gorlice: History of Jews in Gorlice

 Because of World War I, the population did drop during the period of 1910 to 1921.
 In 1921, after the war, there were about 2,300 Jews left, which was about 41% of the population.
 During World War I, the Russian army was one of the main reasons for this drop in the number of Jews.
 There were rapes, robberies, and murders, and many Jews fled Gorlice to other countries and never came back after the war.

 Even though the war affected the Jewish population, they were able to get back on their feet and restore their economic status to what it was pre-war.
 90% of shops in Gorlice were Jewish and 30% of craft workshops.
 Jews contributed much to the Gorlice economy and their activity was an important part of the industrial and commercial life.
 They led in trade and other services.
 Jews were also represented in the Municipal Authorities at this time.
 There were 22 members of the Town Council who were Jewish in 1924 and during municipal elections that year there were 23 Jews elected.
 Not only were they thriving in the economy, the Jewish life was also ideal culturally and religiously at this time.
 Cultural and religious life was centered around two synagogues in the city, one on Mickiewicza Street and another newer one on Piekarska Street.

 When World War II started in 1939, the population of the Jews in Gorlice was back up to around 5000 which was once again above half of the residents of the city.
-At the start of the war, many of Jews in Gorlice fled elsewhere before the German occupation began.
+Approximately 3,400 persons were sent to the Gorlice Ghetto.
+When that was liquidated in September 1942 the remaining Jews were sent to Belzec, the first mass extermination camp, where the Nazis perfected their use of the gas chamber.
+It achieved an average kill rate of 50,000 a month.